Call Us: 866-440-0177

 Tire shine or tire dressing will bring back the slick, black appearance of car tires.
 Tire shine does not damage the white paint on white wall tires.
 Even if some brown parts remain on the tire, it will not be an issue as removing all oxidation is near impossible.
 The market is flooded with different types of tire dressing available, but the main types are water-based and solvent-based.

-Water-based Tire Shine
+Water-Based Tire Shine

 Water-based tire shine gives the tire a matte finish, which resembles a new tire.
 This type of dressing is of a better quality as it absorbs into the tire, with some brands offering a coat of UV protection as well.
 This combination prevents the dry rotting, cracking, and stiffening of the tread area.
 The drawback of water-based shines is their short life span, as they only offer protection for a few weeks.

-Solvent-based Tire Shine
+Solvent-Based Tire Shine

 Solvent-based shines give the tire a plastic-like appearance.
 They utilize a hydrocarbon silicone in their chemical structure, which results in a greasy image and in the shine sliding off the tire surface onto the strip and paint.
 They tend to last longer than water-based shines.
 Unfortunately, this type of tire shine can be degrading to the tire life.